-Multi-institutional teams must submit one application from a designated lead institution with all other team members proposed as subrecipients.
+Multi-institutional teams may submit one application from a designated lead institution with all other team members proposed as subrecipients.

-DOE/NNSA National Laboratories and another Federal agency's FFRDCs^[2] may be proposed as subrecipients.
+DOE/ NNSA Laboratories, other Federal agencies, and another Federal agency's FFRDCs4, if participating in a team led by another institution, may be proposed as subrecipient.

 Note that the value of any such proposed subaward may be removed from any such prime award: DOE may make separate awards to Federally-affiliated institutions.